 This allows individuals to invest in revenue-generating finished projects through a public offering.

 Investors also invest in projects that are either under construction or have been finished.

-InvITs are new instruments that give companies a right to monetize their infrastructure asset and monetise the revenue.
+INVITs are new instruments that give companies the right to monetize their infrastructure asset and monetise the revenue.
 By doing this, InvITs offer their investors a reliable and steady source of income through infrastructure assets with different risks associated.